rob-derosa/CustomVisionHack/guide/backend_guide.md

 1. You should see a list of photos with their matching tags

+### Step 15: Make predictions on the device (edge) using CoreML/TensorFlow

+__Note:__ In this step, we'll cut the cord to Azure and bring the models down to the bare metal.
+You will need iOS 11+ or Android API 21+.

+1. In the Custom Vision portal, click into your project then click on the __Settings__ button and change the Domain from __General__ to __General (compact)__ and click __Save__
+1. Now that the domain has changed, we need to train the classifier again so click the green __Train__ button at the top
+1. Once the training has completed, click on the __Performance__ tab and then click the __Export__ link
+1. Download the corresponding model for your mobile OS (__CoreML__ for iOS, __TensorFlow__ for Android)
+1. Back in Visual Studio, right-click on your MyMobileApp.Common project's __Dependencies__ node and choose __Manage Nuget Packages...__
+1. Click on the __Browse__ tab and search for __Xamarin CustomVision__
+1. Select the __Xam.Plugins.OnDeviceCustomVision__ v1.0.0 package and click __Install__ - this package will allow us to classify an image from a common API while still using the native frameworks to do so
+1. Repeat this process for the iOS and/or Android projects
+1. Add the exported model data to your mobile project(s)
+   - iOS: add the .mlmodel file you downloaded to the `Resources` folder in your iOS project
+   - Android: unzip the file you exported and add the `labels.txt` and `model.pb` file to the `Assets` folder in your Android project
+1. Initialize the Custom Vision package in your mobile project(s)
+   - iOS: Add this line ``CrossImageClassifier.Current.Init("<model_name>", ModelType.General);` to the `AppDelegate.cs` file just before the line `return base.FinishedLaunching(app, options);` where `<model_name>` is the name of the .mlmodel file without the extension
+   - Android: Add this line `CrossImageClassifier.Current.Init("model.pb", ModelType.General);` to the `MainActivity.cs` file just before the line `LoadApplication(new App());`
+1. In the `MyMobileApp.Common` project, open the `/ViewModels/PredictionDetailsViewModel.cs` file and replace the code inside the `try` block with [this code](https://gist.github.com/rob-derosa/a19e392bfe1d0670a7cb43a5116cd21c)
+   - This chunk of code will now employ the local device frameworks for ML against the compact model exported previously
+1. Add the missing using statements
+1. Build and deploy to the device/OS of your choice
+1. Disable your cell/wifi connectivity to ensure you're not being sneakily tricked, snap a pic make a prediction

 #### Attaching a remote debugger to your Azure Functions App

 1. Before we can attach a remote debugger, we need to ensure the __Enable Just My Code__ option in the Debugging section is disabled